 What Is It That Vets Do?

-Vets are responsible for the diagnosis and treatment of animals that are sick or injured as well as the prevention of disease.
+Vets are responsible for the diagnosis and treatment of animals that are sick or injured, as well as the prevention of disease.
 They also provide advice on animal welfare and hygiene.
-Veterinary surgeons will perform surgery and dentistry and when necessary, euthanise animals.
+Veterinary surgeons will perform surgery and dentistry and when necessary, euthanize animals.
 It is a very challenging and responsible occupation—in addition to experiencing the joy of working with animals, you will need to be able to cope with the emotional impact of seeing animals in difficult and upsetting situations and be able to deal sensitively with animal owners who are often distraught at seeing their pets suffer.

 If you are someone who has commitment and dedication to improving the lives of animals, then this may be the career for you.